necusjz/p/_posts/Design-a-Web-Crawler.md

 |apple.com|b2|
 |...|...|
 |nike.com|bn|
-- FIFO queues b1, b2 to bn: Each queue contains URLs from the same host.
+- FIFO queues b1 to bn: Each queue contains URLs from the same host.
 - Queue selector: Each worker thread is mapped to a FIFO queue, and it only downloads URLs from that queue.
 The queue selection logic is done by the Queue selector.
-- Worker thread 1 to N. A worker thread downloads web pages one by one from the same host.
+- Worker threads 1 to N. A worker thread downloads web pages one by one from the same host.
 A delay can be added between two download tasks.

-Figure 8 presents the URL frontier design, and it contains two modules:
+Figure 8 presents the URL Frontier design, and it contains two modules:
 - Front queues: Manage prioritization.
 - Back queues: Manage politeness.

 ![](https://raw.githubusercontent.com/necusjz/p/master/SystemDesign/bytebytego/10/07.svg)

 #### Freshness
 Web pages are constantly being added, deleted, and edited.
-A web crawler must periodically recrawl downloaded pages to keep our data set fresh.
+A web crawler must periodically recrawl downloaded pages to keep our dataset fresh.
 Recrawl all the URLs is time-consuming and resource intensive.
 Few strategies to optimize freshness are listed as follows:
 - Recrawl based on web pages' update history.
 - Prioritize URLs and recrawl important pages first and more frequently.